Eta Carinae: Visual spectrum

 The emission line spectrum associated with dense stellar winds has persisted ever since the late 19th century.
 Individual lines show widely varying widths, profiles and Doppler shifts, often multiple velocity components within the same line.
 The spectral lines also show variation over time, most strongly with a 5.5-year period but also less dramatic changes over shorter and longer periods, as well as ongoing secular development of the entire spectrum.
 The spectrum of light reflected from the Weigelt Blobs, and assumed to originate mainly with the primary, is similar to the extreme P Cygni-type star HDE 316285 which has a spectral type of B0Ieq.

 Direct spectral observations did not begin until after the Great Eruption, but light echoes from the eruption reflected from other parts of the Carina Nebula were detected using the U.S. National Optical Astronomy Observatory's Blanco 4-meter telescope at the Cerro Tololo Inter-American Observatory.
-Analysis of the reflected spectra indicated the light was emitted when Eta Carinae had the appearance of a 5000 K G2-to-G5 supergiant, some 2,000 K cooler than expected from other supernova impostor events.
+Analysis of the reflected spectra indicated the light was emitted when η Carinae had the appearance of a 5000 K G2-to-G5 supergiant, some 2,000 K cooler than expected from other supernova impostor events.
 Further light echo observations show that following the peak brightness of the Great Eruption the spectrum developed prominent P Cygni profiles and CN molecular bands, although this is likely from the material being ejected which may have been colliding with circumstellar material in a similar way to a type IIn supernova.

 In the second half of the 20th century, much higher-resolution visual spectra became available.
 The spectrum continued to show complex and baffling features, with much of the energy from the central star being recycled into the infrared by surrounding dust, some reflection of light from the star from dense localised objects in the circumstellar material, but with obvious high-ionisation features indicative of very high temperatures.
 The line profiles are complex and variable, indicating a number of absorption and emission features at various velocities relative to the central star.

 The 5.5-year orbital cycle produces strong spectral changes at periastron that are known as spectroscopic events.
 Certain wavelengths of radiation suffer eclipses, either due to actual occultation by one of the stars or due to passage within opaque portions of the complex stellar winds.
 Despite being ascribed to orbital rotation, these events vary significantly from cycle to cycle.
 These changes have become stronger since 2003 and it is generally believed that long-term secular changes in the stellar winds or previously ejected material may be the culmination of a return to the state of the star before its Great Eruption.